Minimally Invasive (non-surgical) Treatments Provided by Interventional Radiologists

 4) Opening of blocked Fallopian Tubes

-The opening of blocked fallopian tube procedure examination is done 8 to 11 days after the first day of the patient’s last menstrual period.
-In the same sitting the interventional radiologist performs this treatment also.
+The diagnosis of blocked fallopian tube procedure is done 6 to 10 days after the first day of the patient’s last menstrual period.
+In the same sitting the interventional radiologist performs the treatment of opening of blocked fallopian tube.
 He inserts a thin tube inside the uterus and very thin platinum wire passed through the fallopian tube on both sides under vision of high-end digital monitor.
 Patient can watch the entire procedure on computer monitor.
 The procedure usually takes 30 to 45 minutes and patient can go home after one hr.

 Oxygen-ozone therapy is one of the most effective minimally invasive treatments currently available.
 Actions of ozone are: –